 Carlos Santana enjoyed single success with Winning (1981) and Hold On (1982) and also renewed his collaborative work.
 He cut Havana Moon with Willie Nelson in 1983 and Beyond Appearances (1985) with Buddy Miles.

-Santana's 1999 "comeback" album Supernatural scooped nine Grammys and over 10 platinum discs.
-Their 2000 single Smooth became their first Top 20 hit in over 22 years.
+Santana’s 1999 “comeback” album Supernatural scooped nine Grammys and over ten platinum discs.
+Their 2000 single Smooth (with a vocal by Matchbox Twenty vocalist Rob Thomas, who co-wrote the song) became their first Top 20 hit since Black Magic Woman in 1970.

 “Music is the union of two lovers: melody and rhythm.